AskeCarstensen/STM32-Getting-started/Chapter 7. Pulse-width-modulation/README.md

 - Setup timer for PWM
 - Dimming a led

 PWM is one of the core functions of timers, used in a variaty of applications.
 In short it consist of a pulse running at a certain frequency, where one can vary the witdh of the pulse.
 This means that one can set the pulse to only be high 10 % of the time, which gives a duty cycle of 10.
+This is typical used to control the avergae power of a signal by varying the dutycycle.
+A popalur way of illutration this is by dimming a led as we will do in the exercise.

 For a more in-depth explanation read Deepblueembedded's artikel: https://deepbluembedded.com/stm32-pwm-example-timer-pwm-mode-tutorial/